DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/02-Data-Basics.Rmd

 ## Objectives

-1) Define and use properly in context all new terminology to include, but not limited to, case, observational unit, variables, data frame, associated variables, independent, and discrete and continuous variables.
+1) Define and use properly in context all new terminology to include: *case*, *observational unit*, *variables*, *data frame*, *associated variables*, *independent*, and *discrete* and *continuous variables*.

 2) Identify and define the different types of variables.

-3) Given a study description, explain the research question.
+3) Given a study description, describe the research question.

-4) Create a scatterplot in `R` and determine the association of two numerical variables from the plot.
+4) In `R`, create a scatterplot and determine the association of two numerical variables from the plot.

 ## Data basics